Turkey's Erdogan slams Russia, China, Iran over Syria

 Erdogan had been due to travel to New York to join the U.N.
 General Assembly meetings but cancelled his trip at the last minute.
 Officials cited a heavy work schedule ahead of a key ruling party congress on Sunday, but some observers said it was a sign of frustration at the international deadlock.

-The violence in Syria is spiraling as Assad responds to rebel military gains with air strikes and artillery bombardment, killing hundreds every day and sending close to 300,000 refugees into neighboring Jordan, Iraq, Lebanon and Turkey.
+The violence in Syria is spiralling as Assad responds to rebel military gains with air strikes and artillery bombardment, killing hundreds every day and sending close to 300,000 refugees into neighbouring Jordan, Iraq, Lebanon and Turkey.

 "Assad's days are numbered," Erdogan said.
 "He may have to leave soon, he can't resist this anymore."